When and Why British first landed on Indian Territory

 The arrival of Vasco da Gama in Calicut on May 20, 1498 opens a sea route from Europe to the East.
-After that India became the focal point of the Europe's trade and also the realm of European ambition getting wider to grab Spice Islands trade monopoly which causes numerous naval battle.
+After that India became the centre for attraction for the Europe's trade and also the realm of European ambition getting wider to grab Spice Islands trade monopoly which causes numerous naval battle.

 The British Joint Stock Company i.e. East India Company was founded by John Watts and George White in 1600 AD to pursue trade with South and South-East Asian Nations.
 This joint stock company, shares owned primarily by British merchants and aristocrats, the East India Company had no direct link to the British government.

 The British enter in Indian sub-continent at first as traders seeking spices.
 Spices were the primary way of preserving meat in Europe prior to the modern age.
 Then, having more modern and effective weapons, the sub-continent was brought into the Empire at gunpoint.
 As was commonly said: “The sun never sets on the British Empire.”
 It would have been more accurate to say: The British Empire consisted essentially of territories forcefully occupied and governed at gunpoint.

 The British landed on Indian Subcontinent at the port of Surat, August 24, 1608 AD for the purpose of trade, but after 7 years British got Royal order (i.e. Farman) to establish a factory at Surat under the leadership of Sir Thomas Roe (Ambassador of James I).
 Following this, the East India Company also got similar permission from the Vijaynagara Empire to set up their second factory in Madras.